HenshawIII/chainTV/READMEVideos.md

-# Video Service API Documentation
+# Videos Service API Documentation

-This documentation provides details about the Video Service API endpoints and how to interact with them.
+This documentation provides details about the Videos Service API endpoints and how to interact with them.

 ## Base URL
 ```